 eBooks for Kindle

-1. Follow the instructions for downloading the OverDrive app above and browsing and borrowing a digital library book.
+1. Follow the instructions for using the Libby or OverDrive app, and browsing and borrowing a digital library book.

-2. In your bookshelf on OverDrive, click the option to read with Kindle.
+2. In your bookshelf on either app, click the option to read with Kindle.
 This will open a new window taking you to Amazon.
 Make sure you are logged in to Amazon in order to download the book to your Kindle device.

 3. Click “Get Library Book.”
 This will download the book to your Kindle device.

-4. When you are finished with the book, you can let the book expire in 3 weeks or you can manually return the book by clicking Return in the OverDrive bookshelf.
+4. When you are finished with the book, you can let the book expire in 3 weeks or you can manually return the book by clicking Return in the OverDrive or Libby bookshelf.

 Getting eBooks with OverDrive

 3. Browse the library’s digital collection and borrow a title.
-Choose “Available Now” as some books may have a wait list.
-If there is a wait list, you can reserve a book same as at the library.
+Choose “Available Now” as some books may have a waitlist.
+If there is a waitlist, you can reserve a book the same as at the library.

 4. Borrowed titles appear on your bookshelf.
-You can choose to read with Kindle, read in your browser or download to the OverDrive app.
-Downloaded books will appear on the main screen in the OverDrive app, as well as in your South Texas Digital Library bookshelf.
+You can choose to read with Kindle, read in your browser, or download to the OverDrive app.
+Downloaded books will appear on the main screen in the OverDrive app, as well as on your South Texas Digital Library bookshelf.

 5. When you are finished with a book, you can click Return from your bookshelf, or the book will auto-return when the time is up (3 weeks for books, 2 weeks for audiobooks).
 Some books may be renewable; that option will appear a few days before the book is due, if available.